hufman/stories/docs/bmwconnectedapps.md

 I started noticing a pattern in the first bytes of most packets: The 0th byte was 0, the 1st byte was 1 or 6, the 2nd byte was 0, the 3rd byte was usually very low, and the next bytes were almost always `0x0FA4`.
 I figured out that the next 2 bytes were the length of the remaining data, and the next 4 bytes of data were almost always `0xDEADBEEF`.

-I [began writing](https://github.com/hufman/wireshark_bmw_bcl/commit/d5dc9a8ebcb206a84b21571c8ab4df8982ebc6b6) a Wireshark LUA plugin to help me understand the data, parsing the first bytes as 4 16-bit values named Val1, Val2, Val3, and Length, and then outputting the remaining bytes of data.
+I [began writing](https://github.com/hufman/wireshark_bmw_bcl/commit/d5dc9a8ebcb206a84b21571c8ab4df8982ebc6b6) a Wireshark Lua plugin to help me understand the data, parsing the first bytes as 4 16-bit values named Val1, Val2, Val3, and Length, and then outputting the remaining bytes of data.

 It seems that this protocol is used to multiplex connections into a single Bluetooth serial socket, with Val2 being different connection IDs.
 With this field being parsed out in Wireshark, I could use display filters to follow an individual communication flow.